madalinungureanu/user-profile-picture/src/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.0.1 =
+Fixing PHP 5.2 incompatibility.
+Fixing Gutenberg front-end when there is no profile picture.

 = 2.0.0 =
 Added Gutenberg block for easy outputting to posts.
 Tested with WordPress 5.0 successfully.